Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Method and Experimental Setup

 In practice, $\sigma$ and $\mu$ are approximated empirically from a long ground truth trajectory,

-Note that the VPT in our definition is translation and scale invariant.
+Note that the VPT in this definition is translation and scale invariant.

 If the system dynamics are recreated well enough, the forecast error roughly increases by a factor of Euler's number each Lyapunov time.
-We can use this to translate between VPT values for different thresholds: Assuming all VPT values are given in units of Lyapunov time, we have
+This can be used to translate between VPT values for different thresholds: Assuming all VPT values are given in units of Lyapunov time,

 where $\log$ is the natural logarithm and $\varepsilon_1,\varepsilon_2 \in(0, 1]$.
-Empirically, in our simulation study, this formula is a rough but valid approximation (showing at least on significant digit to be correctly approximated for well performing systems; see also the slope in \cref{fig:perfect}).
+Empirically, in the simulation study presented here, this formula is a rough but valid approximation (showing at least one significant digit to be correctly approximated for well performing systems; see also the slope in \cref{fig:perfect}).